Vishawjeetsingh0/Zira-/README.md

 # Zira

-It is a basic example of AI assistent which can here you and can perform google searches. and also can perform some specified tasks. which are in-built in this.
+It is a basic example of AI assistent which can hear user and can process his/her commonds  and can perform google searches. and also it can perform some specified tasks. which are in-built in this.

 TECH USED : Python

 LEVEL : Beginner